jtspingler/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes

 # Project Overview
-For this project, we mapped earthquake data using GeoJSON, D3.js and Leflet libraries.
+For this project, we mapped earthquake data using GeoJSON, D3.js and Leaflet libraries.
 We gathered such data using an API call from Mapbox.com

 ![Earthquake](https://github.com/jtspingler/Mapping_Earthquakes/blob/main/Earthquake%20Challenge/static/images/final%20deliverable.JPG)